 This trail plan was undertaken to document and put forth planning and development recommendations to ameliorate residents and visitors' experience with healthy and active living on this unique landscape.
 This plan will link Provincial Parks, adjacent Municipalities and RM of Piney communities through active recreation.
-It will improve connectivity to local destinations, address a gap in existing trail systems, increase accessibility to recreation and trail use for all trial users, support economic development and enhance the quality of life for Piney residents.
+It will improve connectivity to local destinations, address the lack of a trail systems, increase accessibility to recreation and provide opportunity to establish trail use for all trial users, support economic development and enhance the quality of life for Piney residents.
 The plan itself is the culmination of varying interests weaved together into a concise document that provides clear guidance for the future of trail development.
 The plan's reliance on stakeholder engagement ensures that the trails are constructed where they will be used and that the resulting trails are based on community and economic needs.

 The plan provides clear direction to the community and elected officials to invest in future trail connections while fostering opportunities to expand the trail networks.
 This plan identifies short, medium- and long-term goals.
-The short-term trail goals provide a series of smaller trails in each community.
-Medium term goals expand the trails further within each community.
+The short-term trail goals provide a series of smaller trails in seven communities.
+Medium term goals expand the smaller trails within the communities.
 The long-term trail goal is to create a regional based trail network that will link the communities, neighbouring Municipalities and provincial Parks through a series of active transportation networks.